PRESIDENT | CEO

 Laura Humphries joined Beyond in 2010 as Director of Communications.

-Prior to joining, she ran her own automated data collection software solutions business and worked in international sales.
+Prior to joining, she ran her own software solutions business and worked in international sales.
 She has led prayer teams among UPGs and served in leadership roles at UK ministries, including the Salisbury Food Bank, Middle East Media, and Elam Ministries.

 Fellow ESOL Bible class teacher in Atlanta, Helen Jean Parks, encouraged